yowainwright/codependence/README.md

 ### Pin selected packages and update the rest

-List the packages that should stay pinned:
+List the packages that should stay pinned

 ```sh
 codependence --permissive --codependencies 'react' 'lodash' --update